- Primary position:

 National and International responsibilities

-Member scientific committee, European society for Chlamydia research
+Chair scientific committee, European society for Chlamydia research (2012 - 2016)

 BM5.
-Delivers lectures and small group teaching in years 1 and 2 that introduce virology and microbiology and also specialist lectures in enteric virology, hepato-virology, respiratory virology and neurovirology.
+Delivers lectures and group teaching that introduce virology and microbiology and also specialist lectures in enteric virology, hepato-virology, respiratory virology and neurovirology.

 Professor Ian Clarke